The Blank Slate Internet

 funding, rather is being specified as part of foundational science.
 So the reader should not judge our

-presentation based on the understanding demonstrated by current practices by
+presentation based on the understanding demonstrated by current

 the business innovators.
 Our audience

-is the community of scholars and individuals who see the necessities involved
+is the community of scholars and individuals who see the necessities

-in shifting control of communication, entertainment and computing activities
+in shifting control of communication, entertainment and computing

-away from narrowly focused business processes and placing more control in the
+away from narrowly focused business processes and placing more control

 hands of individual consumers.
 In the